gloryofrobots/arza/README.md

 However this technique creates problem with ambidextra operators (operator having have both prefix and infix binding powers) Examples of such operators are *-* and *(*
-To resolve parsing conflicts Lalan uses new lines as terminators
+To resolve parsing conflicts Arza uses new lines as terminators
 ```
 fun f() =
 (